 Once he sees YOU as the decision maker, he won’t just act – he’ll look to see how YOU are acting, then copy you.
 Remember, dogs are pack animals, and they follow the pack leader.

-Doggy Dan has developed an easy-to-follow, step-by-step training program called, The Dog Calming Code which is particularly effective to stop dog aggression.
+Doggy Dan has also recently developed an easy-to-follow, step-by-step training program called, The Dog Calming Code which is particularly effective to stop dog aggression.

-The program consists of 5 exercises to incorporate into your dog’s daily routine to show you dog that you are the pack leader.
+The program consists of 5 exercises to incorporate into your dog’s daily routine to show your dog that you are the pack leader, similar to what Doggy Dan talks about in his dog aggression training program.

 Stepping up as pack leader is one of the most kind, loving things you’ll ever do for your dog.
 Most dogs want to follow, not lead.
 So relieving them of the stress of thinking they have to be in charge is the best thing you can do!
 If you’re dealing with an aggressive dog, I highly recommend this program.